-Transparency Monitoring Event – Secchi Dip-In – Individuals in volunteer monitoring programs take a transparency measurement on one day during the weeks surrounding Canada Day and July Fourth.
+Transparency Monitoring Event – Secchi Dip-In – Individuals in volunteer monitoring programs take a transparency measurement in July.
 A goal of the Dip-In is to increase the number and interest of volunteers in environmental monitoring.
 The Dip-In also provides a national perspective of water quality.
 Website includes monitoring methods, ways to participate, and more.

 Volunteer Monitoring Support – National Water Quality Monitoring Council – Provides publications and links to information.

 Volunteer Monitoring Support – Virginia Department of Environmental Quality (DEQ) supports a Citizen Water Quality Monitoring Website that explains how citizens of the Commonwealth can nominate state surface waters for water quality monitoring by DEQ.
 The website also includes monitoring data received by the agency from Virginia volunteers and other non-DEQ monitors.
-It provides information about grant opportunities for citizen monitoring programs, guidance documents, links to the websites of various citizen monitoring programs in Virginia, and much more.
+It provides information about grant opportunities for citizen monitoring programs, guidance documents, and much more.

-Water Quality Monitoring Event – World Water Monitoring Challenge (March 22 to December 31) – Formerly known as World Water Monitoring Day, this international education and outreach program builds public awareness and involvement in protecting water resources around the world by engaging citizens to conduct basic monitoring of their local water bodies.
+Water Quality Monitoring Event – EarthEcho Water Challenge (formerly World Water Monitoring Challenge — March 22 to December 31) – Formerly known as World Water Monitoring Day, this international education and outreach program builds public awareness and involvement in protecting water resources around the world by engaging citizens to conduct basic monitoring of their local water bodies.
 Participants sample local water bodies for a core set of water quality parameters including temperature, acidity (pH), clarity (turbidity) and dissolved oxygen (DO).
 To participate, groups and individuals may submit data collected anytime between the period of March 22 (World Water Day) to December 31.
-Results are shared with participating communities around the globe through the website: http://www.worldwatermonitoringday.org/.
+Results are shared with participating communities around the globe through the website: http://monitorwater.org/.